ComputationalRadiationPhysics/InFlow/README.md

 # InFlow: Robust outlier detection utilizing Normalizing Flows

-We provide the code for training and evaluating our InFlow model on CIFAR 10 dataset.
+We provide the code for training and evaluating the InFlow model on CIFAR 10 dataset.

 ## Requirements